Verkhoyansk: History

 Cossacks founded an ostrog in 1638, 90 km southwest of the modern town.
-The ostrog's name "Verkhoyansky", roughly translating from Russian as the town on the Upper Yana, derived from its geographical location on the upper reaches of the Yana River.
+The ostrog's name "Verkhoyansky", roughly translating from Russian as [thing/ostrog] on the Upper Yana (grammatically, it's only a masculine adjective), derived from its geographical location on the upper reaches of the Yana River.
 In 1775, it was moved to the left bank of the Yana River to facilitate tax collection.
 It was granted town status in 1817.
 Between the 1860s and 1917, the town was a place of political exile, with some of the more prominent exiles including the Polish writer Wacław Sieroszewski, as well as Bolshevik revolutionaries Ivan Babushkin and Viktor Nogin.

 Administrative and municipal status

-As an inhabited locality, Verkhoyansk is classified as a town under district jurisdiction.
+As an inhabited locality, Verkhoyansk is classified as a town under district level jurisdiction.
 Within the framework of administrative divisions, it is incorporated within Verkhoyansky District as the Town of Verkhoyansk.
 As a municipal division, the Town of Verkhoyansk is incorporated within Verkhoyansky Municipal District as Verkhoyansk Urban Settlement.